AMC Hornet: American ECD

-As part of the shift in market strategy for VAM's Hornet-based compacts for 1975 that included advancements in the American base model and American Rally was the introduction of the new American ECD or Edición Cantos Dorados (Golden Edges Edition).
+As part of the shift in market strategy for VAM's Hornet-based compacts for 1975 that included advancements in the American base model and American Rally was the introduction of the new American ECD or "Edición Cantos Dorados" (English: Golden Edges Edition).
 It represented for the first time a VAM four-door compact was not an economy base model.
 The American ECD was VAM's first regular production luxury compact as previously it was only a limited edition of the two-door hardtop in 1963 and 1965 as the Rambler American Hardtop (equivalent to the Rambler American 440H in the US and Canada).
 The ECD was restricted to the four-door sedan while the 1975 American Rally was the high-trim two-door sedan.
 The station wagon remained a single-edition model.
 The American ECD was equivalent in the U.S. to the 1975 four-door Hornet DL model.